New South Wales Aboriginal Education Consultative Group Office: Land ownership history - pre and post contact

-The Cadigal Wangal people were salt water people, skilled at living from the coastal and harbour waters and resources of the Cooks River.
+The Cadigal and Wangal people were salt water people, skilled at living from the coastal and harbour waters and resources of the Cooks River.
 Accounts from the memoirs of First Fleet officers W. Clements and J. Saddlier describe seeing Aboriginal people fishing from canoes and others preparing fish on the banks of the Cooks River.
 The existence of several large shell middens at the mouth of the Cooks river and near the many sandstone rock shelters in the escarpment running along the Cooks River, also attests to the skill of the traditional landowners in harvesting the resources of their environs.

 The traditional people of the area also made use of resources of the woodlands away from the waterways where plants were foraged and kangaroo, birds and possums were hunted.
 Campsites were most often made near the coast and river especially during the warmer seasons of the year.
-Movement through the Cadigal Wangal territory was made via regularly used tracks many of which have been adapted as roads for later colonial and modern-day movement around Sydney.
+Movement through the Cadigal and Wangal territory was made via regularly used tracks many of which have been adapted as roads for later colonial and modern-day movement around Sydney.

 In 1788, Governor Arthur Phillip arrived in Sydney Cove and established the penal colony of NSW.
-After this the lives of the Cadigal Wangal people changed dramatically.
+After this the lives of the Cadigal and Wangal people changed dramatically.
 Their traditional food supply was encroached upon by the new settlers and the diseases such as smallpox the Europeans brought with the, severely decimated the local Aboriginal population.

 The pattern of European dispossession of Aboriginal people from their land accelerated, when in 1792, Governor Phillip received "Additional Instructions" dated 1789, allowing him to grant land for church and school uses.
 Church and School and Crown lands which extended to the north eastern corner of the former Municipality of Marrickville.